needle-mirror/com.unity.test-framework.performance/Documentation~/measure-profile-markers.md

 You can also create your own SampleGroups, specifying a custom name and the measurement units you want your results in, see [example 2](#example-2-measuring-profiler-markers-in-a-scope-with-custom-samplegroups).

+## Limitations

+Currently not supported in editor tests when in edit mode.

 #### Example: Measuring profiler markers in a scope

 ``` csharp